 Mixing any opioid drugs with alcohol is dangerous.
-People, however, often mix them for recreational purposes.
+However, people often mix them for recreational purposes.
 The effects of codeine include pleasurable feelings and a low perception of pain.
 Alcohol serves to emphasize these effects temporarily.
-One will, therefore, feel more relaxed and pleasant.
+Therefore, one will feel more relaxed and pleasant.

 Both codeine and alcohol interact with neurotransmitters in the brain, particularly serotonin and dopamine.
 Alcohol affects the GABA receptors while codeine affects the opioid receptors.

 Serotonin and dopamine are chemicals that influence and determine a person’s mood.
 When there are more of them present in the brain, a person feels happier and better.
 This increases the chances of someone overdosing or getting hooked on the drug.

 When the drugs wear off, and these neurotransmitters reduce, one may end up feeling depressed.
 The body’s reward system, which is primarily fed by dopamine, will cause a person to seek the substance that made him or her happy to begin with.
 One eventually gets stuck in this loop and is said to be addicted.

 The most common side effect of codeine is nausea.
 This mainly occurs when it is consumed in cough syrups.
 Codeine addiction can also cause:

 - Anxiety and depression

 - Weight loss